Baby formula shortage highlights racial disparities | Entertainment

 - United States

-Capri Isidoro broke down in tears sitting on a chair at the office of a lactation consultant.
+Capri Isidoro broke down in tears in the office of a lactation consultant.

 The mother of two had been struggling to breastfeed her one-month-old daughter ever since she was born when the hospital gave the baby formula first without consulting her on her desire to breastfeed.